skairunner/sky-oni-mods/README.md

 The source code for my Oxygen Not Included mods.

 Many thanks to Peter Han and Cairath for their help and also for graciously letting me reference their code.
 I wouldn't have been able to mod ONI without their help.
-In particular, the build system used in this solution was originally written by Cairath.

 ## Issues